Insuring a Boyfriend or Girlfriend's Car

 The truth is that if you are thinking about getting a policy that includes your boyfriend's or girlfriend's car, you are going to have to do some research and probably talk to several insurers to see, first, if they offer joint policies and, second, what rules they have to qualify.
 Here are a few things to keep in mind:

-- What constitutes an "unmarried couple" for auto insurance purposes?
+What constitutes an "unmarried couple" for auto insurance purposes?
 This is one where definitions are varied and fluid.
 In most cases, a legal civil union will work.
-Another is when a couple that is living together in a domestic setting.
-In other words, under the same roof.
-In fact, this one is almost always a requirement.
+Another is when a couple that is living together in a domestic setting: in other words, under the same roof.
+This one is almost always a requirement.
 One exception that a few companies are beginning to consider is couples who are engaged to be married but not living together.
-Again, you are simply going to have to do some shopping around to see what different jurisdictions and companies have to say on the matter.
+Again, you are merely going to have to do some shopping around to see what different jurisdictions and companies have to say on the matter.

-- Couples will need to agree on one set of coverage types and limits.
-Oftentimes, each partner will come in with different types of coverage, limit amounts, premium costs, deductibles, etc. If they intend to combine their coverage into one joint policy, they will have to pick one set of coverage that applies to both partners and their vehicles.
+Couples will need to agree on one set of coverage types and limits.
+Often, each partner will come in with different kinds of coverage, limit amounts, premium costs, deductibles, etc. If they intend to combine their coverage into one joint policy, they will have to pick one set of coverage that applies to both partners and their vehicles.

-Just Because You Can, Doesn't Mean That You Should
+Just Because You Can Does Not Mean That You Should